 It can be found along the coast, running from Massachusetts to central Florida and west to southeastern Missouri and eastern Texas.

-This tree can grow between ten and twenty meters tall and the trunk diameter is usually between fifty and one hundred and twenty centimeters.
-The leaves are a yellow green color, and stay on the tree for two to three years and fall off in the spring when the buds push them off.
+This tree can grow between ten and twenty meters tall, and the trunk diameter is usually between fifty and one hundred and twenty centimeters.
+The leaves are yellow-green, stay on the tree for two to three years, and fall off in the spring when the buds push them off.
 The flowers are a greenish white and bloom in the late spring and grow in April in the southern part and in June in the northern parts.
-The fruit grown on the tree is a small red drupe, even though they are poisonous to humans, they are important in the survival of birds.
+The fruit grown on the tree is a small red drupe; even though they are poisonous to humans, they are essential in the survival of birds.
 They ripen from September through December.
-The wood is pale and though and is used to engrave blocks and for cabinet work.
+The wood is pale and though and used for engraving blocks and cabinet work.
 The sap from the trees is watery and contains a bitter essence.
 It is also used around holidays like Christmas because it is used as a decoration.
-The American Holly can survive of a variety of soils from the sandy beaches to the mountains.
-They grow best on moist slightly acid, well-drained sites.
-They can survive floods but the bark is easily injured by fire.
-The oldest holly was one hundred and forty four years old.
+The American Holly can survive on various soils, from sandy beaches to the mountains.
+They grow best on moist, slightly acid, well-drained sites.
+They can survive floods, but the bark is easily injured by fire.
+The oldest holly was one hundred and forty-four years old.